 Motivated by the above, we propose to use adaptive routing in combination with the fixed-point method to calculate call blocking probabilities.
 Most of our work is motivated by [6] and [8].
-One of the main reasons we are interested in developing an analytical approximation algorithm is to use it for network design and optimization.
-Mitra etc. [3],[9],[10] has developed an approximation scheme for VPN design based on loss network models.
-In this paper we link our algorithm to mathematical programming tools to get trade-offs on load balancing, resource allocation and call admission control.

 The organization of the paper is as follows: The next section describes the network model and the adaptive routing schemes proposed for the approximation.
-Section III is the proposed fixed-point approximation method.
-Asymptotic correctness analysis is given out in Section IV and Section V we present approximation results compared to simulation results.
-In Section VI and VII we give two applications of linking the approximation scheme to the optimization tool CONSOL-OPTCAD and the automatic differentiation package ADIC, respectively.
-Section VIII concludes the paper.
+Section 3 is the proposed fixed-point approximation method.
+Asymptotic correctness analysis is given out in Section 4 and In Section 5 we present approximation results compared to simulation results.
+Section 6 concludes the paper.